cydriclopez/pgsql-query-json/README.md

 Build at: 2022-10-10T10:32:50.778Z - Hash: b6290d8b6a48d34a - Time: 9645ms

 # At this point our Angular code is compiled into a bunch of
-# Javascript and other static assets files.
+# Javascript and other static asset files.
 # We press ctrl+c to exit.
 ^C
 # Then type exit to exit out of the Angular docker container